scoutmastery/scoutmastery.github.io/_drafts/quotes.md

 "If you make listening and observation your occupation, you will gain much more than you can by talk." --BP "Beautiful minds inspire others" -anon
 "Wake up!
 Get busy!
-You have only one life-day to live, so make the best of every minute of it." --BP
+You have only one life-day to live, so make the best of every minute of it." --BP "An invaluable step in character training is to put responsibility on the individual." --BP